yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 ### Task 2: Deploy a service using the Kubernetes management dashboard

-In this task, you will deploy the API application to the Azure Container Service cluster using the Kubernetes dashboard.
+In this task, you will deploy the API application to the Azure Kubernetes Service cluster using the Kubernetes dashboard.

 1. From the Kubernetes dashboard create a new deployment for the API application, based on the API image you pushed to your ACR.
 Use the following settings: